We all know this: Effective customer communication is the cornerstone of any successful business transaction.

 Be aware of what’s going on around you when you communicate.
 Are there a lot of background noises or events happening nearby that could distract you or the customer from focusing on each other?

-In today’s tech-driven world, it’s easy to discount the value of a handwritten note.
+In today’s tech-driven world, it’s easy to discount the value of a personal touch.

-But there’s still something about a handwritten thank-you note, mailing a follow-up letter or even sending the customer a birthday card that really goes a long way toward building loyalty and strengthening your communication skills.
+But there’s still something about experiencing someone taking that extra effort for you, mailing a follow-up letter, or even sending the customer a birthday card that really goes a long way toward building loyalty and strengthening your communication skills.

 10: Ask the customer how THEY prefer to communicate